 If you like blood and guts, then many horror movies have you covered.
-If you like ambient spooks and gore-free dread, then you’re also likely in a good place as haunted house movies are very much in vogue right now (have you seen THE BOY yet?
-Let’s give THE BOY a hand).
-But if you’re into dark, impenetrable existentialist art horror, then you may find yourself in short supply.
+If you like ambient creeps and gore-free dread, then you’re also likely in a good place, as haunted house and ghost movies are still very much in vogue.
+But if you’re into dark, impenetrable existentialist art horror, you may find yourself in short supply.
 Indeed, there are only so many times one can watch ERASERHEAD before becoming numb to the nightmarish, machine-like horrors therein.

-To you seekers of the extreme, I offer a 26-year-old discovery called BEGOTTEN.
+To you seekers of the extreme, I offer a mid-’80s discovery called BEGOTTEN.

 BEGOTTEN is directed by a Brooklyn-born experimental filmmaker named E. Elias Merhige, a name you may know from the excellent SHADOW OF THE VAMPIRE and from the rarely-noted 2004 serial killer thriller SUSPECT ZERO.
 Merhige is a deep-thinking, spiritually bent artist of the highest order.
 He is no mere filmmaker content to tell stories, but an artist who is preoccupied with myth, mankind’s place in the universe, and other elevated philosophies.
 Although he has directed films for major studios and even made several music videos for artists like Danzig and Marilyn Manson, one can easily see that he is more content to live among conceptual artist collectives, aggressively confronting people with his pointed abstract film work.